markogrady1/widgetJS/README.md

 # widgit.js
 ##### Library that provides small GitHub widgets to display various GitHub information directly into your website.
-- Overview of GitHub account widget.
-Enter the correct path to the widgit.js file.
+- Enter the correct path to the widgit.js file.
 ```html
 <script type="text/javascript" src="widgit.js"></script>
 ```